Open navigation

 a.
 Labor Name - Clicking here displays the date it was most recently updated.

 b.
-Files allow you to View, upload, or manage documents attached to the Material.
+Files allow you to view, upload, or manage documents attached to the Labor.

 c.
-Comments allow you to communicate about this specific Material.
+Comments allow you to communicate about this specific Labor.

 d.
-More actions include the options to Clone and Delete.
+More actions include the options to Clone, Delete, and History.

 Labor Details Tab